Bioconductor/bioconductor.org/content/help/faq.md

 <h2 id="install-packages">Package Installation</h2>

+* biocLite warns that a package is not available

+Most Bioconductor packages are available for Windows, Mac OS, and Linux operating systems.
+A few packages are not available on one or more platforms.
+This usually occurs because the package relies on additional software that is not available for the operating system.
+For instance, a user trying to install `GeneRfold` encountered this message:

+    > biocLite("GeneRfold")
+    Using R version 2.11.1, biocinstall version 2.6.8.
+    Installing Bioconductor version 2.6 packages:
+    [1] "GeneRfold"
+    Please wait...
+    Warning message:
+    In getDependencies(pkgs, dependencies, available, lib) :
+      package ‘GeneRfold’ is not available

+Visiting the list of [package home pages][home-pages] shows that the package was not available on Windows, the platform on which the user was trying to install the package.
+If the package Description does not indicate why the package is not available, please feel free to ask on the [Bioconductor][mailing-list] mailing list.

+It's useful to check that the package name is spelt correctly, with correct capitalization!

 * Package XXX fails to install

 A common reason for a package to fail to install is that `R` or